 What’s Happening in Congress

-The landscape in Congress around coal ash is in constant fluctuation.
-In 2010, EPA proposed a rule to regulate coal ash and since that time a determined group of pro-pollution lawmakers have been trying to find legislative ways to undermine EPA’s authority.
+Since EPA first proposed its rule to regulate coal ash in 2010, a determined group of pro-pollution lawmakers have been trying to find legislative ways to undermine EPA’s authority.

-In spring 2012 some Representatives and Senators fought tooth and nail to have an anti-EPA coal ash bill passed as part of the Transportation Bill (H.R.
+In the spring of 2012 some Representatives and Senators fought tooth and nail to have an anti-EPA coal ash bill passed as part of the Transportation Bill (H.R.
 4348, “Surface Transportation Extension Act, Part II”).
-An amendment was placed on the Transportation Bill, introduced by Rep. David McKinley (R-WV), that would have stripped EPA of the ability to create and enforce federal standards for disposal of coal ash.
-In place of EPA authority, the McKinley amendment would have offered unenforceable guidelines even weaker than those included in EPA’s current coal ash rule.
+An amendment, introduced by Rep. McKinley, was placed in the Transportation Bill and would have stripped EPA of the ability to create and enforce federal standards for disposal of coal ash.
+In the place of EPA authority, the McKinley amendment would have offered unenforceable guidelines even weaker than those included in EPA’s current coal ash rule.
 Clearly, undermining EPA’s authority remains a legislative priority for Rep. McKinley (see above).

 Public outcry to keep this anti-environment rider from the Transportation Bill was loud and the Transportation Bill finally passed without the coal ash amendment attached.

-Earthjustice has developed the chart below, which you can also download here, which shows just how deceptive many of these bills are.
-You can also click the chart below to make it bigger.
+Earthjustice has a chart, which you can also download here, which shows just how deceptive many of these bills were.